 DIR manages the state.tx.us domain name in conformance with Internet technical document Request for Comment (RFC) 1480, which prescribes conventions for naming Internet domains for state governments, counties, cities, libraries, and other entities located in the United States.
 Since 2002, the .us domain is available for any United States entity to purchase, and is no longer limited to government entities.

 DIR manages the texas.gov domain name in accordance with the authority and naming convention provided to states in Federal Management Regulation (FMR) 41 CFR part 102─173.
-Section 102─173.35 authorizes states’ Chief Information Officers (CIOs) to approve the use of the .gov domain.
-The CIO of Texas is the Executive Director of DIR.
+Section 102─173.35 authorizes states’ CIOs to approve the use of the .gov domain.

 To further strengthen Texas government brand recognition, texas.gov has been designated as the primary, outward-facing domain name for state agencies.
 Because the .gov Domain Naming System structure is exclusive to government use, public trust and citizen confidence will be strengthened in the knowledge that they are using an official Texas government website when accessing a texas.gov site.